 Prevention of contamination from neighbours, roadsides etc.

 There are currently five reputable, government approved Certification Bodies (CBs) in Australia.
-If you wish to display Australian Organic’s Bud organic logo, and support our work, the first two CBs in the below list can provide certification to the Bud scheme.
+If you wish to display Australian Organic’s Bud organic logo, and support our work, ACO Certification can provide certification to the Bud scheme.
 If you are less concerned about the logo, you can choose from any of the five CBs.

 Australian Organic ‘Bud’ licensed Certification Bodies

 All the above CBs provide a similar service – certification to the National Standard.
 Some CBs are able to offer additional export market access, so if you are planning to export, be sure to mention this to the CB when you make your enquiry.
 Also see our Resources for Exporters for further guidance.

 We encourage you to enquire with several CBs and compare their services, pricing structures, and capacity to provide certification in your location, for your product type, and destination market.

 Many CBs will have Information Kits or Application Packs available.
 Any queries can be sent back to the relevant CB.
 Gather as much information as you can, so you can make an informed choice.

 Once you are confident you can comply, have prepared at least a draft Organic Management Plan and selected a CB, you are ready to submit an application.
 Some CBs will require you to reformat your OMP into their format, others will not.
 Typically you will be required to submit a written application, using the CBs standard forms, and make at least a down payment prior to your first audit.